The direct educational cost of NYU dental school is $395,393 for the 2020-2021 school year.

 According to the recently released College Scorecard data, the NYU dental school average debt for students in 2016 and 2017 was $357,882.
 The median was $387,660.
 That big difference between the median and mean suggests there are a lot of smaller debt burdens from students with family assistance hiding the true cost for students without financial help.

-Keep in mind the estimated cost of attendance I’m showing you is supposed to be for rising 1st-year students as of 2019.
-However, I mentioned that the debt loads of the class of 2015-2017 that I’ve seen have been about $550,000 for dental students.
+Keep in mind the estimated cost of attendance I’m showing you is supposed to be for entering 1st-year students in fall 2020.
+However, I mentioned that the debt loads of the class of 2015-2020 that I’ve seen have been about $600,000 for NYU dental students.

 That means when they went to school, the published cost of attendance was significantly less than what’s on the NYU website today.